 - Acknowledge the difficulty in your life without escaping from it or avoiding it.

 - Realize that you can be in control of how you react, think and feel.

 Another aspect of ACT is the skill-set of learning how to cognitively defuse psychologically heightened experiences.
 Defusion involves realizing thoughts and feelings for what they really are, like passing sensations or irrational things that we tell ourselves - instead of what we think they are like feelings that will never end or factual truths.
 The goal of defusion is not to help you avoid the experience, but to make it more manageable for you.

 Some defusion strategies include:

-Acceptance and Commitment Therapy is not a long term treatment.
-The ACT experience of reworking your verbal connections to thoughts and feelings, known as comprehensive distancing, can be extremely helpful in the treatment of depression, anxiety and many other psychological disorders.
-For a good reference on ACT, link here.
+Acceptance and Commitment Therapy is not a long-term treatment.
+The ACT experience of reworking your verbal connections to thoughts and feelings, known as comprehensive distancing, can be extremely helpful in the treatment of depression, anxiety, and many other psychological disorders.